ajairosen/Python-FAQ/README.md

-## These are Frequently asked python interview questions
+## These are Frequently asked python interview questions and DSA concepts